styled-system/styled-system/docs/guides/migrating.md

 - Number values are no longer converted to strings with `px` units.
 Most CSS-in-JS libraries now handle this, but if you need to use string values with units, provide them in your theme object and in prop values.
 - The internal `get` utility's implementation has changed, if you've made use of this utility, either fork the code from v4 or ensure that you are using it with the following arguments: `get(object, path, fallback)`
 - Functions no longer return `null`, but return an empty object (`{}`) instead
 - Negative padding values are no longer returned.
-This would have been invalid CSS and should not likely be an issue.
+This would have been invalid CSS and generally should not cause issues for migration.
 - The internal `merge` utility no longer deeply merges since it is not needed internally.

 ## New Features